wasp-lang/wasp/web/docs/auth/overview.md

 </TabItem>
 </Tabs>

-`app.auth` is a dictionary with following fields:
+`app.auth` is a dictionary with the following fields:

 #### `userEntity: entity` <Required />
 The entity representing the user.
 Its mandatory fields depend on your chosen auth method.